pascalgolec/StructuralDDP.jl/docs/src/index.md

 This package solves and simulates discrete dynamic choice models with value function iteration fast.
 By taking advantage of properties of the problem, a wide array of problems can be solved very fast without requiring parallelization.

+The solver is fast for problems where some of next periods state variables can be chosen directly.

 The general workflow is to define a problem, solve the problem, and then analyze the solution.
 The full code for solving and simulating the example is:

 ```julia